Our school SENDCo is: Miss A Lowes

-- Providing specialist support for teachers and support staff in the school so that they can help children with SEND in the school to achieve the best progress possible.
+- Providing or organising specialist support for teachers and support staff in the school so that they can help children with SEND in the school to achieve the best progress possible.

 - Making sure that the necessary support is given for any child who attends the school, who has SEND.